Isle of the Dead (film): Plot

 An onscreen text warns of the superstitious belief in a vorvolaka, a malevolent force in human form.
 The film properly begins during the Balkan Wars of 1912.
-While his troops are burying their dead, General Pherides (Boris Karloff) and American reporter Oliver Davis (Marc Cramer) visit the Isle of the Dead to pay their respects to the General's long-dead wife.
+While his troops are burying their dead, General Pherides and American reporter Oliver Davis visit the Isle of the Dead to pay their respects to the General's long-dead wife.
 They discover the crypt despoiled; hearing a woman singing on the supposedly uninhabited island, they set out to find her.
-They also find retired Swiss archeologist Dr. Aubrecht (Jason Robards, Sr.), his Greek housekeeper Madame Kyra (Helen Thimig), British diplomat Mr. St. Aubyn (Alan Napier) and his pale and sickly wife (Katherine Emery), her youthful Greek companion Thea (Ellen Drew), and English tinsmith Andrew Robbins (Skelton Knaggs).
+They also find retired Swiss archeologist Dr. Aubrecht, his Greek housekeeper Madame Kyra, British diplomat Mr. St. Aubyn and his pale and sickly wife, her youthful Greek companion Thea, and English tinsmith Henry Robbins.

 Aubrecht apologizes for his part 15 years before in inspiring local peasants to rob graves for valuable Greek artifacts.
 Kyra whispers to Pherides that a vorvolaka, in the guise of the red and rosy Thea, is in their midst.
 Pherides laughs at such superstition and accepts Aubrecht's invitation to spend the night as his guest.

 The next morning, Robbins is dead.
-Dr. Drossos (Ernst Deutsch) is summoned; he determines the cause to be septicemic plague and quarantines the island.
+Dr. Drossos is summoned; he determines the cause to be septicemic plague and quarantines the island.
 He explains how plague is passed and how it may be eradicated in one day if the hot, dry sirocco winds arrive.
 The archaeologist says that Kyra's explanation – that God sends the plague to punish them for harboring a vorvolaka – makes just as much sense.
 When Mr. St. Aubyn dies, the General demands that his body be buried immediately, to the horror of the cataleptic Mrs. St. Aubyn, who fears premature burial.